On October 15, 2012, Robert C. Bryan was appointed Sheriff by the Wilson County Commission. He served as Sheriff until the August election in 2014.

 Bryan left the Lebanon Police Department in 1999 and accepted a position at the Wilson County Sheriff’s Office Investigation Division.
 He was promoted to Sergeant over the division and later was promoted to Assistant Chief Deputy having various administrative responsibilities.
 He was also the Jail Administrator and was instrumental in the planning and transition into the current facility that was opened in 2007.

 During his career, he has received various awards and commendations for his service.
 He has also received several certifications such as Certified Jail Administrator from the United States Department of Justice, Certified Criminal Investigator and Drug Investigator from the United States Drug Enforcement Agency.

 The Bryan Family has been involved in law enforcement in Wilson County for many years.
 Bryan’s father, Cecil, was the sheriff from 1968 to 1974.
 Robert was born in April of 1970 and his younger years were spent at the sheriff’s office.

 Bryan’s grandfather, Pat, served as chief deputy for the late Sheriff Harold Griffin in the early 1960’s.
 He later became the Committing Magistrate and was responsible for issuing arrest warrants.

 Robert and his wife, Shelly, married in 1991 and they are members of College Hills Church of Christ.
-They have two sons, Logan and Austin, and three grandsons, Patton, Parker and Houston.
+They have two sons, Logan and Austin, and four grandchildren, Patton, Parker, Houston and Millie Jane.